craftercms/docs/source/.new-ia/by-role/author/index.rst

    4.3 Examples

 Authors creates, edits and submits content for experiences.
-CrafterCMS's Crafter Studio provides the author an easy to use authoring and management system for developing and optimizing the content and dynamic site visitor experience for any and all of your Web properties.
+CrafterCMS's Crafter Studio provides the author an easy to use authoring and management system for developing and optimizing the content and dynamic project visitor experience for any and all of your Web properties.

 The :ref:`site administrator <newIa-site-admin>` and the :ref:`developer <newIa-developer>` sets things up before an